 The evidence from Experiment 1 is ambiguous between two interpretations.
 It may be that people assign value to the selection of a goal (e.g., “choose blue”), or it may be that people assign value directly to the congruent-goal Stage 1 option (e.g., “choose option 3”).
 Experiment 2 was designed to disambiguate these possibilities (Figure 3).
 Specifically, Stage 2 states were arranged in a 2×2 design crossing color (red versus blue) and shape (circle versus square), with a fifth state that differed on both dimensions (a green triangle).
-Each trial was defined as a “color trial” or “shape trial”, with the trial type dictating the deterministic transitions to drifting rewards, and participants were cued to trial type at the beginning of each trial.
+Each trial was defined as a “color trial” or “shape trial”, with the trial type dictating the deterministic transitions to drifting rewards.Participants were cued to trial type at the beginning of each trial.
 Thus, three reward distributions were accessible on color trials, while three independent reward distributions were accessible on shape trials.
 If model free value is assigned to goals, it should only influence choice on subsequent trials of the same type (i.e., “color trial” vs. “shape trial”).
-Consistent with this prediction, we replicated our result from Experiment 1 for same-type trials: After a low probability transition to the green triangle state, participants were more likely to choose the congruent goal Stage 1 option on a subsequent same-type trial following reward (83%) compared with punishment (76%) t(302)=-4.82, p<.001.
+Consistent with this prediction, we replicated our result from Experiment 1 for same-type trials: After a low-probability transition to the green triangle state, participants were more likely to choose the congruent-goal Stage 1 option on a subsequent same-type trial following reward (83%) compared with punishment (76%) t(302)=-4.82, p<.001.
 On different-type trials, however, there was no significant difference (positive: 50%; negative: 47%) t(282)=-.94, p=.35 (Figure 2b).

 Figure 3: Design of Experiment 2.
 In Experiment 2, Stage 2 states varied along two orthogonal dimensions: shape and color.
-On each trial the participant was cued whether rewards would be determined by shape or color for that trial.
+On each trial the participant was told whether rewards would be determined by shape or color for that trial.
 We predicted that rewards obtained following low-probability transitions to the green state would only influence subsequent choice on critical trials of the same trial type (shape vs. color).
 This is because the goal-congruence of Stage 1 options is contingent upon trial type.

-The results of Experiments 1 and 2 are consistent with model-free control over goal selection in which the habitually selected goal then participates in a process of forward planning over a causal model of the transition structure of the task.
+The results of Experiments 1 and 2 are consistent with model-free control over goal selection in which the habitually selected goal then participates in a process of forward planning over a causal model of the task’s transition structure.
 They are also consistent, however, with some hierarchical reinforcement learning models that do not invoke true model-based planning16,28.
-These models assume that “goal states” establish internally represented contexts that bias model-free stimulus response associations.
+These models assume that “goal states” establish internally represented contexts that bias model-free stimulus-response associations.
 We designed Experiment 3 to test whether the goals selected in our paradigm could be flexibly integrated with knowledge of independent state transitions, a hallmark of true planning.